6 MIN READ

 - What will happen if you change your feelings or attitude toward this product?

-- What would happen if you combined this product with another, to create something new?
+- What would happen if you combine this product with another, to create something new?

-- What if you combined purposes or objectives?
+- What if you combine purposes or objectives?

 - What could you combine to maximize the uses of this product?